ekrajghimire/Flutter-Syllabus/README.md

   •	Basics of Dart <br>

 ## Exploring Dart Language
 Dart provides the language for building across platforms.
 In this module, you will gain insights into Dart, how it works, and how to use Dart libraries.
 Additionally, you will also learn how to use the Dart command line and utilities.
-Finally, you will edit and perform a simple debug using Dart.
+Finally, you will edit and perform a simple debug using Dart. <br>
-  •	Internals of Dart•6 minutes <br>
+  •	Internals of Dart <br>
   •	Expert Viewpoints: The Fundamentals of Dart<br>
   •	Variables and Types  <br>
   •	Functions and Methods in Dart  <br>